-The garden houses works by Joan MirÃ³, Louise Bourgeois, Joel Shapiro and Roy Lichtenstein among others, including this stainless steel tree by Brooklyn-based artist Roxy Paine.
-Overlooking all this is the light and spacious Pavilion Cafe, which is a great place to grab lunch or an afternoon coffee and pastry.
+The garden houses works by Joan Miró, Louise Bourgeois, Joel Shapiro and Roy Lichtenstein among others, including Graft, a stainless steel tree by Brooklyn-based artist Roxy Paine.
+Overlooking it all is the spacious Pavilion Cafe, a great spot for lunch or afternoon coffee and cake.

 Equally stirring but completely different in style and tone is the Korean War Veterans Memorial; a Field of Remembrance populated with nineteen stainless steel, life-size combat troops, heading towards the Stars and Stripes in the far corner, where a granite wall contains the inscription “Freedom is not free”.